Ahmed-Hassany/fabric-devkit/guides/fabric-ca.md

 | `Dockerfile` | A docker specification to help user create Fabric ca client toolkit Docker image. |
 | `fabric-ca-client-config.yaml` | A configuration file to help you set the necessary attributed to enable the Fabric CA client to talk to the CA server. |

-# What can I do with this lab?
+# How can I use this extension?

-Use this lab to conduct the following experiment:
+Use this extension to conduct the following experiment:

 * Enroll a registrant who is designated to register a credential (see script [registring-admin2.sh](../reference/fabric-ca-client/scripts/registering-admin2.sh));
 * Revoke a credential (see script [revoke-idenity.sh](../reference/fabric-ca-client/scripts/revoke-idenity.sh));